sambody/inkscape-guide-tools/README.md

 With this extension you can add a horizontal and/or a vertical guide through the center of the document.

-(add centered guides to selection/bounding box coming soon)

 ### 3. Add margin guides to document

-Add guides at a certain distance (margin) from the borders of the document.
+Inkscape allows you to add guides exactly on the borders of the page, with Edit > Guides around page.
+With this extension however, you can add guides at a certain distance (margin) from the borders of the document.
 Add them all at once (for equal margins) or separately.
 Margins can be negative for guides outside the page borders.
-With additional option to add guides around the page (on all the borders).

-Inkscape allows you to add guides exactly on the borders of the page, with Edit > Guides around page.
-With this extension however, you can add guides around the page with a certain offset (margin), inside or outside the page.
+Zero margin guides are not drawn.

 ### How to install the extensions